Smaller protests in Myanmar as junta deploys more soldiers, armoured vehicles

 The army has been carrying out nightly arrests and has given itself search and detention powers.
 At least 400 people have been detained, the group Assistance Association for Political Prisoners said.

-On Sunday, the military published penal code amendments aimed at stifling dissent and residents reported an internet outage after midnight on Sunday which lasted until about 9 a.m.
+On Sunday, the military published penal code amendments aimed at stifling dissent and residents reported an internet outage after midnight on Sunday that lasted until about 9 a.m.

 “It’s as if the generals have declared war on the people,” U.N.
 Special Rapporteur Tom Andrews said on Twitter.

-“Late night raids; mounting arrests; more rights stripped away; another Internet shutdown; military convoys entering communities.
-These are signs of desperation.”

 Suu Kyi’s party won a 2015 election and another on Nov.
-8 but the military said the vote was fraudulent and used that complaint to justify the coup.
-The electoral commission dismissed accusations of fraud.
+8, but the military said the vote was fraudulent and used that complaint to justify the coup.
+The electoral commission has dismissed accusations of fraud.

-Reporting by Reuter staff; Writing by Matthew Tostevin and Robert Birsel; Editing by Lincoln Feast and Simon Cameron-Moore
+Reporting by Reuter staff; Writing by Matthew Tostevin and Robert Birsel; Editing by Lincoln Feast, Simon Cameron-Moore and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.